nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Target user profile**: Professional Wedding Planners

-* has a need to manage a significant number of contacts
+* needs to manage a significant number of contacts
-* has a need to manage multiple weddings happening at differing times
+* needs to manage multiple weddings happening at differing times
-* has a need to manage contacts across multiple weddings
+* needs to manage contacts across multiple weddings
-* prefer desktop apps over other types
+* prefers desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: compilation of all contacts necessary in weddings in one location making management easier
+**Value proposition**: Simplifies managing wedding-related contacts through text-based commands by providing a centralized address book designed to efficiently handle the complexities of coordinating with multiple vendors, venues, and clients, while streamlining communication and event planning tasks.

 ### User stories